-ESF University Police x 6666 19 Bray Hall ESF Chief of Police x 4992 06 Bray Hall Dean of Student Life x 6658 110 Bray Hall Counseling Services x 6660 110 Bray Hall Student Activities x 6658 14 Bray Hall Human Resources x 6611 216 Bray Hall
+ESF University Police x 6666

+ESF Chief of Police x 4992

+Dean for Student Affairs x 6660

+Student Support x 6660

+Student Involvement & Leadership x 6658

+Human Resources x 6611 216 Bray Hall

 Criminal Activity Off-Campus

 When a SUNY-ESF student is involved in an off-campus incident, ESF Police may assist with the investigation in cooperation and at the direction of local, state or federal Law enforcement.
 The Syracuse Police and Syracuse University Public Safety Departments routinely work and communicate with SUNY-ESF Police on any serious incidents occurring on-campus or in the immediate vicinity surrounding the campus.
 Incidents that present an imminent or continuing threat to the campus community will be publicized via Timely Warnings or Emergency Notifications.